1000 Oceans

-"1000 Oceans" is a song by Tori Amos, released as the second single from her 1999 album To Venus and Back.
-It reached number 22 on the Hot 100 Singles Sales, though it did not chart on the Hot 100.
-The song deals with issues of love and loss, and is based on the singer's personal experiences.
-It was released on September 7, 1999, and was generally well received by critics.
+"1000 Oceans" is a song by American singer-songwriter and pianist Tori Amos, released as the second single from her fifth studio album, To Venus and Back.
+The song was serviced to U.S. adult contemporary radio formats on August 30, 1999, two weeks after the previous single, "Bliss", was sent to alternative formats.
+"1000 Oceans" reached No. 22 on the US Billboard Hot Singles Sales chart.
+The song deals with issues of love and loss and is based on Amos' personal experiences.

 Background

-Amos has explained that the idea for the song came to her in a dream.
+Tori Amos explained that the idea for the song came to her in a dream.
 An old African woman was humming the melody to her, and she got up around 5:30 in the morning to record it.
 She describes writing the transition from the melody line around the words "I can't believe that I would keep, keep you from flying" to "and I would cry 1000 more" as particularly difficult, and what took the longest time.
 The inspiration for the lyrics came when her father-in-law died, and she claims the song helped her husband deal with the grieving process.
 The lyrics contain reference to Silbury Hill, an ancient mound in Wiltshire, England.
 This is a place often visited by Amos and her husband.

-Video
+Music video

 The video for the song was directed by Erick Ifergan and filmed by Toby Irwin, and it was shot in a downtown Los Angeles parking lot.
 It shows Amos singing inside a glass booth.
 The booth is in a busy street, and as people walk by some stop and stare.
 Others are engaged in everyday activities, and at one point a full-scale riot breaks out in the street, while Amos behaves like a mere distant observer.
 The video had its TV debut on MTV's 120 Minutes on October 24, 1999.